bbc/audiowaveform/README.md

 ![Build Status](https://github.com/bbc/audiowaveform/workflows/CMake/badge.svg?branch=master)

-**audiowaveform** is a C++ command-line application that generates waveform data from either MP3, WAV, FLAC, or Ogg Vorbis format audio files.
+**audiowaveform** is a C++ command-line application that generates waveform data from either MP3, WAV, FLAC, Ogg Vorbis, or Opus format audio files.
 Waveform data can be used to produce a visual rendering of the audio, similar in appearance to audio editing applications.